Light on the Rock Blogs

 So even as I have been preaching on our need to pray for repentance and forgiveness, we need to also remember who and what we are in His eyes.
-I’ve spoken about how there is an identity we form with our Elohim: we are His people and He is our God!
+I’ve spoken about how there is an identity we form with our Creator: we are His people and He is our God!
 You are precious to God.
 When we fall short of His glory, as we often do, we must remember that He does tell us He knows our limitations, is merciful, forgiving and we remain the apple of His eye as we come back to Him.

 Why “apple” of the eye?
 The Hebrew word is ‘ishown – meaning “little man”.
 Perhaps it is because when you look intimately into someone’s eyes, you see a reflection of yourself, a tiny image of yourself formed on their retina.
 Yes, Father looks into your eyes – and sees Himself in the reflection on your pupil.
 He realizes you are being transformed into His perfect image “until Christ is formed in you” as Paul says.
 He knows we are all of one, in Him, and He has covenanted to watch over you as you protect your eye pupil, the apple of your eye.
 He sees a little bit of Himself in you, in your eyes – just like you might look at your own children and see a bit of yourself in them.

 I had to have a splinter removed from my eyeball once.
 I wanted to blink so badly as the eye doctor slowly moved his instrument into position – even as he warned me to not change my focus or blink, no matter what happened as he picked off the splinter.
 Yes, the apple of the eye is very precious, very tender, very sensitive.
 Our eyelids naturally close when there is perceived danger to the pupil – the “apple” – of the eye.
 It is bathed in tears, protected by the eyelid.
 So we guard our eyes, especially the pupil of our eyes.
-It is a most vulnerable and a most sensitive part of our face.
+It is the most vulnerable and a most sensitive part of our face.